amigojapan/BlindOS/readme.md

 —up to here most things have been implemented
 To do:
 0).
-Blind IRC client
+Blind Menu (a kind of desktop for those who prefer to use a menu rather than commands, works kind of like a menu on the telephone)
 1).
 BlindWEB (A web client that accesses a group of webpages designed  specifically for the blind), this will also allow people to host their own applications made for BlindOS on the web
 2).
 Blind Mail Client
 3).
-BlindIRC (An IRC chat client that allows to simultaneously type while listening to what the chat is saying) 4).
 Blind Music Player
-5).
+4).
 Blind App Downloader(package manager)
-6).
-Blind Menu (a kind of desktop for those who prefer to use a menu rather than commands, works kind of like a menu on the telephone)

 Other applications for the blind are welcome and will be added to BlindOS